Naval Air Force, Vietnam People's Navy

-The Naval Air Force (Không quân Hải quân) is an armed service of the Vietnam People's Navy that has the function of performing tasks at sea or along the coast and islands by means of the air force such as aircraft combat aircraft, transport helicopters and patrol aircraft, etc. This is a force of the Navy that can coordinate missions with the Vietnam People's Air Force and many situations with similar functions, but the Naval Air Force is still a separate branch of the Vietnam People's Navy.
+The Naval Air Force (Không quân Hải quân) is virtually a combat arm (binh chủng) and the aviation component of the Vietnam People's Navy that is functioned to perform tasks at sea or along the coast and islands by means of the air force such as aircraft combat aircraft, transport helicopters and patrol aircraft, etc. The component was once under Vietnam People's Air Force, before being transferred to the Vietnam People's Navy for better combat coordinations.
+The Naval Air Force Brigade 954 (Lữ đoàn Không quân Hải quân 954) is currently the sole unit of the Naval Air Force.

-The traditional military day is July 24 (the establishment of the Naval Air Defense - Air Force (Binh chủng Phòng không – Không quân Hải quân)).
+The traditional military day is 24 July (the establishment of the Naval Air Defense – Air Force (Binh chủng Phòng không – Không quân Hải quân)).

 Date of establishment of the first official unit: 3 July (the date the 954th Naval Aviation Brigade was returned to the Navy by the Air Force).